jorgenavas/jorgenavas.github.io/personal/races.md

-I really enjoy both training and running marathons.
-I haven't run many half marathons although I'm planning to do so.
-My half marathon PR is 1:28:52 from 2018.

-This is the list of marathons I've run:
+I don’t enjoy it as much as I used to, but I still like training and running marathons.
+Here’s a list of the marathons I’ve run:

 | Marathon | Date       | Time    |